fenago/cockroachdb-terraform/md/Lab_3.md

-# Provision a CockroachDB Cloud Cluster with Terraform
+# Lab 3: Initial Deployment of CockroachDB with Terraform

 Terraform is an infrastructure-as-code